-The carrying value of goodwill of the US and KGS reportable segments, was \$113.8 million and \$370.1 million, respectively, at December 27, 2020.
+The carrying value of goodwill of the US and KGS reportable segments, was \$97.3 million and \$358.3 million, respectively, at December 29, 2019.

 In determining the fair value of our reporting units, there are key assumptions related to our future operating performance and revenue growth.
-If the actual operating performance and financial results are not consistent with our assumptions, a further impairment in our \$483.9 million goodwill and \$43.0 million long-lived intangibles could occur in future periods.
-In particular, the US reporting unit fair value includes assumptions that the development of the high performance UCAS product is successful and we are awarded future contracts for new tactical unmanned aircraft systems.
-Additionally, the US reporting unit fair value assumes that the U.S. Navy will continue to award full rate production contracts for the Sub-Sonic Aerial Target.
+If the actual operating performance and financial results are not consistent with our assumptions, a further impairment in our \$455.6 million goodwill and \$39.5 million long-lived intangibles could occur in future periods.
+In particular, the US reporting unit fair value includes assumptions that the development of the high performance UCAS product is successful and we are awarded future contracts for the UCAS product and other new tactical unmanned aircraft systems.
+Additionally, the US reporting unit fair value assumes that the U.S. Navy will exercise options under the existing current contract and we will continue low rate initial production and commence full rate production for the Sub-Sonic Aerial Target.
 Our goodwill impairment assessment includes assumptions of the entry to new international markets for which we have not yet penetrated.
 Additional risks for goodwill across all reporting units include, but are not limited to, the risks discussed in Item 1A "Risk Factors" contained within this Annual Report and:

-- a decline in our stock price and resulting market capitalization, if we determine the decline is sustained and is indicative of a reduction in the fair value below the carrying value of our reporting units; - a decrease in available government funding, including budgetary constraints affecting U.S. Government spending generally, or specific departments or agencies; - changes in U.S. Government programs or requirements, including the increased use of small business providers; - our failure to reach our internal forecasts could impact our ability to achieve our forecasted levels of cash flows and reduce the estimated discounted value of our reporting units; - volatility in equity and debt markets resulting in higher discount rates; - market and political factors that could impact the success of new products, especially related to new unmanned systems platforms; and - continued impact to our businesses and the industry resulting from COVID-19.
+a decline in our stock price and resulting market capitalization, if we determine the decline is sustained and is indicative of a reduction in the fair value below the carrying value of our reporting units;

+- a decrease in available government funding, including budgetary constraints affecting U.S. Government spending generally, or specific departments or agencies; - changes in U.S. Government programs or requirements, including the increased use of small business providers; - our failure to reach our internal forecasts could impact our ability to achieve our forecasted levels of cash flows and reduce the estimated discounted value of our reporting units; - volatility in equity and debt markets resulting in higher discount rates; and - market and political factors that could impact the success of new products, especially related to new unmanned systems platforms.